Paw Position Background

 To view my qualifications please click here.

-Over the last 13 years I have actively sought to adopt dogs into our home that, for a variety of reasons required rehoming, both privately and from established organisations such as The Labrador Rescue Trust, The Blue Cross, Battersea Cats and Dogs Home and Dogs Trust.
+Over the last 17 years I have actively sought to adopt dogs into our home that, for a variety of reasons required rehoming, both privately and from established organisations such as Labradors in Need, The Labrador Rescue Trust, The Blue Cross, Battersea Cats’ and Dogs’ Home and Dogs Trust.
 Following a vetting process by these organisations, some of these dogs joined our family suffering from such behavioural conditions as separation anxiety, fear aggression, poor socialisation, noise aversion and “agoraphobia”.
 They have also come to us with no training and very little in the way of “good manners”.

 Obtaining so much satisfaction from seeing how I was able to integrate these new-comers into our home, which over the last few years has always numbered at least four, really gave me the inspiration to embark on a new career changing poor behaving dogs and unhappy owners into one well balanced happy family.